 Is it safe to eat a vegetarian or vegan pregnancy diet?

 As veganism becomes more popular, many women are choosing to follow a plant-based diet — even during pregnancy.
-However, it’s crucial to maintain a balanced diet during this time that provides all essential nutrients to meet your increased nutritional needs and ensure a healthy pregnancy.

-A vegan pregnancy diet excludes all foods of animal origin, i.e. not only meat and fish, but also milk, dairy products, eggs, gelatin, honey, etc.
+A vegan diet excludes all foods of animal origin, i.e. not only meat and fish, but also milk, dairy products, eggs, gelatin, honey, etc.

 Vegan pregnancy diet – what you need to know